Education

 OET Test Fee

-The OET test fee is approximately USD 455–470, depending on the country and test format.
-The fee includes all four skills.
-Currently, partial retakes are not available, so candidates must sit for the full test.
+The cost of the OET test is approximately USD 455–470, depending on the location and format.
+This fee covers all four sections of the exam.

 OET Test Modes